(214) 390-7947 (Overseas Callers)

 What do I need to bring to Tanzania?

-Things like passport, visa, flight tickets, hand sanitizer, sunscreen, power adapter, insect repellent, toiletries, medicines, power bank, first-aid kit, earplugs, travel insurance, rolling suitcase, pollution mask, filtered water bottle, and sleep mask items you are likely to need during your volunteer experience abroad.
+Things like passport, visa, flight tickets, hand sanitizer, sunscreen, a power adapter, insect repellent, toiletries, medicines, power bank, first-aid kit, earplugs, travel insurance, a rolling suitcase, pollution mask, filtered water bottle, and sleep mask are items you are likely to need during your volunteer experience abroad.

 We hope we have managed to address all of your questions and concerns regarding your upcoming Tanzania volunteer trip.
-We are here to guide and support you should you have any further questions you need answered.
+We are here to guide and support you; should you have any further questions that need to be answered.
 Contact IFRE today to get started planning your volunteer abroad experience!

 Take a minute to complete the form and we will be in touch.